-A. A revegetation/retention plan shall be submitted as part of the preliminary plat.

-- B. The revegetation/retention plan shall show all areas that will be disturbed, retained and revegetated.
-These areas include: roads, utility corridors, firebreaks, trails, and other proposed work that requires cuts and/or fills, any grading or retention. - C. The slope, height, and depth of cuts and fills and/or retention walls shall be included. - D. The plan shall show designated storage areas for debris, dirt, and topsoil. - E. On slopes of twenty percent or greater, manmade or natural, plant materials with deep rooting characteristics shall be selected for revegetation, to minimize erosion and reduce surface runoff - F. The Revegetation/Retention plan may not include landscaping or other elements that conflict with the approved fire protection plan. - G. Disturbed areas must be revegetated with indigenous plants as outlined in the revegetation plan before any bonds are returned by the city. - H. A licensed civil engineer shall endorse the plan. - I. The city engineer, planning commission, and city council must approve the plan.
+- A. A revegetation/retention plan shall be submitted as part of the preliminary plat. - B. The revegetation/retention plan shall show all areas that will be disturbed, retained and revegetated.
+These areas include: roads, utility corridors, firebreaks, trails, and other proposed work that requires cuts and/or fills, any grading or retention. - C. The slope, height, and depth of cuts and fills and/or retention walls shall be included. - D. The plan shall show designated storage areas for debris, dirt, and topsoil. - E. On slopes of twenty percent or greater, manmade or natural, plant materials with deep rooting characteristics shall be selected for revegetation, to minimize erosion and reduce surface runoff - F. The Revegetation/Retention plan may not include landscaping or other elements that conflict with the approved fire protection plan. - G. Disturbed areas must be revegetated as outlined in the revegetation plan before any bonds are returned by the city. - H. The city engineer, planning commission, and city council must approve the plan.